 In the end, you can even stay at the hut and stargaze, which is probably one of the best things you can do while there.
 You can find more information on how to explore the Seven Rila lakes here.

 Vitosha Mountain is the perfect place to go if you want to explore nature near the capital of Bulgaria.
-The mountain is half an hour drive from the city centre of Sofia and there are lots of places to visit there.
+The mountain is half an hour drive from the city centre of Sofia and there are lots of places to visit there and is a great place to go hiking in Bulgaria.

 Some of the best places you can visit during the winter season is the Aleko hut where you can grab something to eat and enjoy the beautiful view of the mountain and the city.
 Near it, you can check the Golden Bridges (Zlatnite Mostove), which is a formation of huge round stones spread around the ridge of the mountain.